systemd/mkosi/docs/building-rpms-from-source.md

 Meson) so we set it to mkosi's out-of-tree build directory in `$BUILDDIR` if one is provided.
 This will make subsequent RPM builds much faster as CMake or Meson will be able to do an incremental build.

+Setting `_binary_payload` to `w.ufdio` disables compression to speed up the build.
+We also disable debug package generation using `debug_package` and various rpm build root policy scripts to speed up the build.
+Note that the build root policy macros we use here are CentOS/Fedora specific.

 After the build script finishes, the produced rpms will be located in `$OUTPUTDIR`.
 We can now install them from the `mkosi.postinst`